Drive sales on autopilot with ecommerce-focused features

 WordPress user rating: 4.2/5

-The WordPress email marketing plugin connects to BDOW!’s dashboard, where you design forms, set targeting rules, and track conversions.
+The WordPress email marketing plugin connects to BDOW!’s dashboard, where you can design forms, set targeting rules, and track conversions.

 WooCommerce integration adds discount codes, cart abandonment popups, and revenue tracking directly tied to popup performance.